jtimonen/lgpr/CONTRIBUTING.md

 ## Style
 - In general, follow the `tidyverse` style guide.
-- Use snake_case for variable and function names.
-An exception is one-letter variable names, which can be capitalized.
-In some cases, also longer all caps    variable names are OK.
-- Use snake_case also for the code file names.
-Some exceptions are files which are auto-generated, like `RcppExports.R`, and files that define only S4 classes or their methods, like `AllClasses.R`.
+- Use mostly snake_case for variable, function and file names.
 - Line length should not exceed 80 characters, with the exception of long URLs.

 ## Workflow
-- Document each new function with roxygen
+- Document each new function with roxygen comments
+- After making changes to `.R` code,
+  1. run `devtools::document()` to update the man pages
-- After making changes to `.R` code, first run `dev-style.R` to correct most style problems.
-Then run `dev-lint.R` to check for other style problems and correct them manually if found.
+  2. run `dev-style.R` to correct most style problems
+  3. run `dev-lint.R` to check for other style problems
+  4. correct remaining problems manually if found
-- After making changes to `.stan` code, run `dev-cpp.R` and rebuild the C++ code (for example by `clean and rebuild` in Rstudio).
+- After making changes to `.stan` code
+  1. run `dev-cpp.R`
+  2. rebuild the whole package
-- Before making new commits, make sure to also run `devtools::document()` and `R CMD check`
+- Before making new commits, make sure to also run `R CMD check`